ProfessorManhattan/ansible-androidstudio/README.md

 ## ➤ Supported Operating Systems

-The following chart shows the operating systems that have been tested for compatibility.
+The following chart shows the operating systems that have been tested for compatibility using the `environments/dev/` environment.
 This chart is automatically generated using the Ansible Molecule tests you can view in the `molecule/default/` folder.
-We currently have logic in place to automatically handle the testing of Archlinux, CentOS, Debian, Fedora, Ubuntu, and Windows.
-If your operating system is not listed but is a variant of one of the systems we test then it might still work.
+We currently have logic in place to automatically handle the testing of Windows, Mac OS X, Ubuntu, Fedora, CentOS, Debian, and Archlinux.
+If your operating system is not listed but is a variant of one of the systems we test (i.e. a Debian-flavored system or a RedHat-flavored system) then it might still work.

 | OS Family | OS Version | Status | Idempotent |